 Support at HomeClassification 3 Explained

 The Support at Home program, introduced by the Australian Government, is designed to ensure older Australians receive the support they need to continue living with dignity and independence in their own homes.
-Support at Home classification 3 is tailored for individuals with moderate care needs, offering a step up in support from lower classifications.
-Understanding this classification is essential for gaining access to regular assistance and the right mix of services to help you manage daily living and maintain your health.
+Support at Home classification 3, also referred to as Support at Home level 3, is tailored for individuals with moderate care needs, offering a step up in support from lower classifications.

 What is Support at Home Classification 3?

-Support at Home classification 3 is a funding category designed for people who require moderate care needs.
+Support at Home level 3 or classification 3 is a funding category designed for people who have moderate care needs or require moderate levels of care.
 It provides a larger quarterly budget than classifications 1 and 2, making it possible to access a wider range of in-home services.
-This classification suits individuals who need more regular assistance with daily activities and may also require some clinical or allied health support to manage their wellbeing and safety at home.

-The goal of classification 3 is to deliver coordinated, regular support that can cover a combination of personal care, help around the home, assistance with transport, and basic clinical or allied health services.
+The goal of classification 3 is to deliver coordinated, regular support that can cover a combination of personal care, help around the home, assistance with transport and basic clinical or allied health services.

 Who is Eligible for Support at Home Classification 3?